-These amounts represent receivables due from customers for goods sold or services performed in the ordinary course of business
+Trade receivables are amounts due from customers for goods sold or services performed in the ordinary course of business.
+They are generally due for settlement immediately and therefore are all classified as current.

 Trade receivables are recognised initially at the amount of consideration that is unconditional unless they contain significant financing components, when they are recognised at fair value.
-The Group holds the trade receivables with the objective of collecting the contractual cash flows and therefore measures them subsequently at amortised cost using the effective interest method, less provision for impairment.
+The Group holds the trade receivables with the objective of collecting the contractual cash flows and therefore measures them subsequently at amortised cost using the effective interest method.
+See Note 17 for further information about the Group's accounting for trade receivables and Note 3.1(b) for a description of the Group's impairment policies.